mobilecasez/fix-merchant-app/PRIVACY_POLICY.md

-# Privacy Policy for Product Import Pro
+# Privacy Policy for ShopFlix AI

-**Last Updated: December 15, 2025**
+**Last Updated: December 23, 2025**

 ## Introduction

-This Privacy Policy describes how Product Import Pro ("we," "us," or "our") collects, uses, and shares information when you use our Shopify application (the "App").
+This Privacy Policy describes how ShopFlix AI ("we," "us," or "our") collects, uses, and shares information when you use our Shopify application (the "App").
 We are committed to protecting your privacy and handling your data in accordance with applicable data protection laws, including GDPR and CCPA.

 ## Information We Collect